Testing the robustness of topological quantities evaluated from the modular Hamiltonian for a given wavefunction: Summary and conclusions

 We note that recently, it was shown that the modular commutator can be used to identify chiral topological order in certain spin models~\cite{Maity25}.
-The ground states in these spin models map to the bosonic FQH states that we have focused on.
-More generally, the modular commutator methods are also applicable to fermionic FQH states, and it would be useful to look into them in the future.
+The ground states in these spin models map to bosonic FQH states.
 R\'enyi generalizations~\cite{Gass25}, and other entanglement probes~\cite{Sheffer25, Sheffer25a} that have been developed recently, can also be applied to the states considered in this work to see how well they capture the topological order.